 “You rule over the surging seas, when it’s waves mount up you still them.” – Psalm 89:9

 A week ago, we were saying goodbye to our beach trip of 2020.
-The trip was planned last minute —what else is new?
-It’s how we roll and how almost every vacation we have ever taken has been scheduled.
+The trip was planned last minute—what else is new?
+It’s how we roll and how almost every vacation we have ever taken has been scheduled or not.

 It’s hard to believe the beach respite has come and gone.
-I miss the beach life — the bike cruising, the walking, the basking of the sun, the effects of the salt water, and being even closer to God.
+I miss the beach life—the bike cruising, the walking, the basking of the sun, the effects of the salt water, and being closer to God.

 But all seasons must come to an end.

 Last night I sat outside and felt the change in the air.
 The air felt cool, crisp, and with a hint of fall as I took in a long deep breath.

 I have felt and smelled the change in the air all day.
 Maybe it has been slowly creeping in all week.
 I am in denial.
 Is it so wrong to want this summer not to end?

 A new season is rushing in like fierce incessant waves we encountered at the beach this time last week.